hamann/check-barman/README.md

 $ ./check-barman.rb -a failed_backups -s test1 -w 1 -c 2
 ```

 check if all WAL files exist in the latest backup.
 This check is more time consuming because it has to compute the range of WAL files which have to exist since start of base backup and the last received WAL file, and check for there according entry in xlog.db (=> barman processed them).
 Consider to increase check_timeout or check_interval in case your backups are large!
+Alternatively define a limit with '-m N', which checks only the last N wal files
 ```sh
 $ ./check-barman.rb -a missing_wals -s test1
 "There are no missing wal files in the latest backup"